 Web-based application pages can have both static and dynamically rendered content.
 In order to provide end users with contextual guidance for page elements, Newired has to find and identify them at runtime when the user plays the Journey.
 If it cannot, then the Journey fails.

->

-> Some types of elements are more likely to be found and identified at runtime than others.
-An Editor algorithm analyzes page elements as you hover over them and displays a reliability score as a set of 5 dots.
+Some types of elements are more likely to be found and identified at runtime than others.
+Our algorithm analyses page elements as you hover over them and displays a reliability score as a set of 5 dots.
 The more solid-filled dots, the higher the reliability score.
-Green tones indicates higher reliability; red tones indicate lower reliability.
+Green tones indicate higher reliability; red tones indicate lower reliability.

->

-> TIP: If the underlying app or site has the capability to render content in multiple languages, a Journey can fail even if a page element has a high reliability score in the Journey primary language.
+TIP: If the underlying app or site has the capability to render content in multiple languages, a Journey can fail even if a page element has a high reliability score in the Journey primary language.
 For such apps or sites, you may need to create translations of page elements.
-For information, see Translation/localization of Journey content and Translation of an Application or Web Site.
+For information, see Translation/localization of Journey content and Translation of an Application or Website here.

->

-> Element IDs and Reliability
+Element IDs and Reliability

 Every page element has an ID, but there is no way for Newired to determine if an ID can be trusted enough to continue a Journey and run a Step.

 For every Site, you should consult with the developers or support personnel of the underlying application or website to determine if page element IDs can be trusted.
 For example, some IDs may be automatically generated and change when the page is refreshed.
 In such cases, you need to tell the Newired system not to trust element IDs.